 10608.42.
-The department shall review the 2015 urban water management plans and report to the Legislature by December 31, 2016, on progress towards achieving a 20-percent reduction in urban water use by 2020.
+The department shall review the 2015 urban water management plans and report to the Legislature by December 31, 2016, on progress towards achieving a 20-percent reduction in urban water use by December 31, 2020.
 The report shall include recommendations on changes to water efficiency standards or urban water use targets in order to achieve the 20-percent reduction and to reflect updated efficiency information and technology changes.

 10608.43.
-The department shall, in conjunction with the California Urban Water Conservation Council, by April 1, 2010, convene a representative task force consisting of academic experts, urban retail water suppliers, environmental organizations, commercial water users, industrial water users, and institutional water users to develop alternative best management practices for commercial, industrial, and institutional users and an assessment of the potential statewide reduction in water use in the commercial, industrial, and institutional sectors that would result from implementation of these best management practices.
-The task force shall submit a report to the Legislature by April 1, 2012, that shall include a review of multiple sectors within commercial, industrial, and institutional users and that shall establish water use efficiency standards for commercial, industrial, and institutional users among various sectors of water use.
+The department, in conjunction with the California Urban Water Conservation Council, by April 1, 2010, shall convene a representative task force consisting of academic experts, urban retail water suppliers, environmental organizations, commercial water users, industrial water users, and institutional water users to develop alternative best management practices for commercial, industrial, and institutional users and an assessment of the potential statewide water use efficiency improvement in the commercial, industrial, and institutional sectors that would result from implementation of these best management practices.
+The taskforce, in conjunction with the department, shall submit a report to the Legislature by April 1, 2012, that shall include a review of multiple sectors within commercial, industrial, and institutional users and that shall recommend water use efficiency standards for commercial, industrial, and institutional users among various sectors of water use.
 The report shall include, but not be limited to, the following:

-(a) Appropriate metrics for evaluating commercial, industrial, and institutional water use.

-(b) Evaluation of water demands for manufacturing processes, goods, and cooling.

-(c) Evaluation of public infrastructure necessary for delivery of recycled water to the commercial, industrial, and institutional sectors.

-(d) Evaluation of institutional and economic barriers to increased recycled water use within the commercial, industrial, and institutional sectors.

-(e) Identification of technically feasible best management practices to achieve more efficient water use statewide in the commercial, industrial, and institutional sectors that is consistent with the public interest and reflects past investments in water use efficiency.
+- (a) Appropriate metrics for evaluating commercial, industrial, and institutional water use. - (b) Evaluation of water demands for manufacturing processes, goods, and cooling. - (c) Evaluation of public infrastructure necessary for delivery of recycled water to the commercial, industrial, and institutional sectors. - (d) Evaluation of institutional and economic barriers to increased recycled water use within the commercial, industrial, and institutional sectors. - (e) Identification of technical feasibility and cost of the best management practices to achieve more efficient water use statewide in the commercial, industrial, and institutional sectors that is consistent with the public interest and reflects past investments in water use efficiency. - 10608.44.

-10608.44.
 Each state agency shall reduce water use on facilities it operates to support urban retail water suppliers in meeting the target identified in Section 10608.16.

-CHAPTER 4.
-AGRICULTURAL WATER SUPPLIERS
+Chapter 4.
+Agricultural Water Suppliers

-10608.48. (a) On or before July 31, 2012, an agricultural water supplier shall implement efficient water management practices pursuant to subdivisions (b) and (c).

-(b) Agricultural water suppliers shall implement all of the following critical efficient management practices:
+- 10608.48. (a) On or before July 31, 2012, an agricultural water supplier shall implement efficient water management practices pursuant to subdivisions (b) and (c). - (b) Agricultural water suppliers shall implement all of the following critical efficient management practices: